NataliaCzeladka/celestial-buddies/README.md

 ### Acknowledgements

-- [Tim Nelson](https://github.com/TravelTimN) (my Code Institute mentor) - for his guidance, constructive feedback, understanding and always finding a kind word of comfort when things were getting complicated and I felt incompetent and overwhelmed.
+- [Tim Nelson](https://github.com/TravelTimN) (my Code Institute mentor) - for sharing his impressive knowledge, for his guidance, constructive feedback, understanding, and always finding a kind word of comfort when things were getting complicated and I felt incompetent and overwhelmed.
 - [Callum Jones](https://www.linkedin.com/in/callum-jones-9b80941b8/) (Newcastle College cohort facilitator) - for his helpful advice and continuous encouragement throughout the creation of my website.
 - [Code Institute](https://codeinstitute.net) Tutor Support Team - for their assistance with troubleshooting and debugging some project issues.
 - [Code Institute Slack Community](https://code-institute-room.slack.com) - for the moral support; it kept me going during periods of self doubt and imposter syndrome.